wendy-zj/learngit/README.md

 Creating a new branch is quick  and  simple.

-creating a new branch is quick.
+creating a new branch is quick.111111